ElvisCuiHan/linear-models/README.md

 - Course materials are included.

-- Homework are included with my own solutions.
+- Homework are included (my own solutions).